 The Ely Centre is a member of Advice NI & the Law Centre NI.

-In recent years we have established a highly effective and beneficial working partnerships with the Victims and Survivors Service, Veterans UK and the UDR Aftercare Service - Enniskillen Branch, along with a wide range of Military Charities to ensure eligible individuals are kept informed of any assistance & support they are entitled to receive.
+In recent years we have established a highly effective and beneficial working partnerships with the Victims and Survivors Service, Veterans UK and the UDR Aftercare Service, SSAFA along with a wide range of Military Charities to ensure eligible individuals are kept informed of any assistance & support they are entitled to receive.

-If you would like to refer to this service please drop into the centre, give us a call, or fill in the service referral form which should only take a few minutes.
+If you would like to refer to this service please drop into one of our centres, email us, give us a call, or fill in the service referral form